knolleary/node-red-workshop-photobooth/docs/part2/adding-controls.md

 2. Wire its output to a new Change node, configured to set `msg.capture` to the `boolean` value `true`.
 3. Wire the output of the Change node to the input of the WebCam node.
-4. Edit the WebCam node and select the 'Hide capture button' option
+4. Edit the WebCam node and select the 'Hide capture button' option.

       ![](../images/webcam-capture.png){: style="width: 500px"}